Is the Chemistry major at Geneva accredited?

 Do the Chemistry students do anything outside the classroom or laboratory?

 Of course they do!
 Geneva has loads of opportunities to get involved in extra-curricular activities.
 In fact, you have to be careful you do not overdo it, because science, math, and engineering courses take a little bit more work than average.
 One social activity we encourage is to participate in the Geneva Society of Chemists, usually called the “Chem Club.”
 Chem Club sponsors picnics, special seminars, field trips, and educational outreach to the community.
 A popular activity in recent years has been “The Big Kablooyee,” a lecture-demonstration by the faculty and students featuring spectacular exothermic reactions.
-Also, the Chem Club has built a float for the homecoming parade in recent years, winning first prize in 2000 and 2005 and second prize in 2002.
 For several years, the Chem Club has been participating in National Chemistry Week at the Carnegie Science Center in Pittsburgh, presenting hands-on chemical activities for children.
 In 2006, the Chem Club was recognized as an honorable mention student affiliate chapter of the American Chemical Society.

 How can a Christian work in a field like Chemistry?